ghoshnilabja/ghoshnilabja/README.md

-Hi, I’m Nilabja Ghosh
+Hi, my name is Nilabja Ghosh. <br />
-I’m interested in Data Science and Finance
+I’m interested in Data Science and Finance. <br />
-I’m currently working as a Research Analyst
+I’m currently working as a Research Analyst. <br />
-You can reach me at nilabjaghosh2001@gmail.com
+Feel free to check out my resume.
+You can reach me at nilabjaghosh2001@gmail.com. <br />